sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 Problem:
 Solution: Logging.
 Disclaimer: Use AR Foundation Remote or Unity Remote, and the Editor as much as possible!!
 Debug your running game in scene view!
 Use a debugger!

+Problem: Null Reference Exception
+Problem:

+Problem:
+Solution: Logging.
+Disclaimer: Use AR Foundation Remote or Unity Remote, and the Editor as much as possible!!
+Debug your running game in scene view!
+Use a debugger!

 ## Add obvious missing C# language features using black magic

+Adding missing stuff to Unity is adventurous.
+Adding stuff to C# however is a pretty bold move.
+You think you know better than 10+ years of Microsoft's best Engineers?
+Well, I am, as you certainly already have guessed, based on my extensive use of high quality memes in this professional blog article series.

+#### C# Equals is useless

 Especially if you don't like writing unit tests, you should try to make it as painless as possible to write one.